Avaiga/taipy-getting-started-core/step_03/ReadMe.md

 # Step 3: Different types of Data Nodes:

-- *[Pickle](https://docs.taipy.io/en/latest/manuals/core/config/data-node-config/#pickle)* (default): Taipy can store and read anykind of data that can be serializable.
+- *[Pickle](https://docs.taipy.io/en/latest/manuals/core/config/data-node-config/#pickle)* (default): Taipy can store and read any data that can be serializable.

-- *[CSV](https://docs.taipy.io/en/latest/manuals/core/config/data-node-config/#csv)*: Taipy can read and store any dataframe as a CSV.
+- *[CSV](https://docs.taipy.io/en/latest/manuals/core/config/data-node-config/#csv)*: Taipy can read and store any data frame as a CSV.

 - *[JSON](https://docs.taipy.io/en/latest/manuals/core/config/data-node-config/#json)*: Taipy can read and store any JSONable data as a JSON file.

-- *[SQL](https://docs.taipy.io/en/latest/manuals/core/config/data-node-config/#sql)*: Taipy can read and store a table or data base.
+- *[SQL](https://docs.taipy.io/en/latest/manuals/core/config/data-node-config/#sql)*: Taipy can read and store a table or database.

 - *[Mongo](https://docs.taipy.io/en/develop/manuals/core/config/data-node-config/#mongo-collection)*: Taipy can read and store into a Mongo Collection